Nattakan-Nack/My_Profile/README.md

 ### 💼 Experience:
 - Developed and optimized AI-driven systems for predictive analysis
-- Experienced in building end-to-end data pipelines, ETL processes, and machine learning models
+- Experienced in building end-to-end data pipelines, ETL processes, and machine-learning models
 - Strong background in data visualization using PowerBI and Tableau
 - Practical hands-on experience with Python, R, and SQL for data analysis